Trump Organization pursued a Moscow Trump Tower during election

 Previous reports have indicated that efforts to build a Trump Tower in Moscow were underway during the presidential campaign in 2015, but it had not been reported that those efforts continued into 2016.

-"The Trump Moscow proposal was simply one of many development opportunities that the Trump Organization considered and ultimately rejected," the attorney, Michael Cohen, said in a written statement.
+"The Trump Moscow proposal was simply one of many development opportunities that the Trump Organization considered and ultimately rejected," Cohen said in a written statement.

 "In late January 2016, I abandoned the Moscow proposal because I lost confidence that the prospective licensee would be able to obtain the real estate, financing, and government approvals necessary to bring the proposal to fruition," he added.
 "It was a building proposal that did not succeed and nothing more."